 Much of my earliest writing was drawn from my real life.
 And by real life, I mean that my first book was about my pet rock Christy.
 (What can I say?
 I was a child of the 80s!)
 Like many writers before me, I kept diaries as a kid and teen.
 Lots of them.
 I was fortunate that creative writing was a big part of my language arts classes in elementary and junior high, and even more fortunate that my mom saved all of my childhood writing.

 When it came time for college, I knew I wouldn’t be staying close to home.
 My whole life, I’ve been drawn to traveling and exploring new places.
 The University of Chicago was basically heaven for someone who loves reading and talking about nerdy things.
 And it didn’t hurt that my favorite library on campus, Harper Library, could pass for Hogwarts.

 Four years later and with a degree in English, I did what any book-lover would do: I went to graduate school and became a librarian.
 I loved working with teens and children in my role as a public librarian, but there was part of me that yearned to write and publish.
 For two years at Vermont College of Fine Arts, I learned from some of the very best writers in the business of children’s books (Rita Williams-Garcia!
 Elizabeth Partridge!
 A.S.
 King!) and not long after signed a contract for my first novel, The Distance to Home, which came out in 2016.
-14 Hollow Road followed in 2017 and my next middle grade novel, Things You Can’t Say, will be released in March 2020.
+14 Hollow Road followed in 2017, Things You Can’t Say came out right before the coronavirus pandemic in 2020.
+Where We Used to Roam was released in March 2021.